Summary

 Key takeaways:

-• Agent 365 is a governance layer, not an agent builder.
+Agent 365 is a governance and security layer, not an agent builder.
 It registers agents, gives them Entra identities, and extends Purview and Defender to cover agent activity.

-• The per-seat price covers governance only.
+The per-seat price covers governance and security.
 Building and running agents costs extra via Copilot Studio or Foundry consumption, billed separately on the Azure invoice.

 What Agent 365 Actually Is

 Agent 365 is not an agent builder.
 You don't use it to create AI agents; you use Microsoft's agent-building tools (Copilot Studio, Microsoft Foundry) for that.
-Agent 365 is the governance layer: it registers agents, gives them identities, controls what they can access, and lets you see what they're doing.
+Agent 365 is the governance and security layer.
+It registers agents, gives them identities, controls what they can access, and lets you see what they're doing.

 Microsoft's longer-term vision goes further.
-The Agent 365 identity documentation describes "agentic users," a specialised identity type where agents get their own mailbox, OneDrive storage, organisational chart presence, and unique principal name (e.g. agent@yourtenant.onmicrosoft.com).
-That capability remains in the Frontier preview programme and is not part of the 1 May GA release.
+The Agent 365 identity documentation describes "agent users", a specialised identity type where agents get their own mailbox, OneDrive storage, organisational chart presence, and unique principal name (e.g. agent@yourtenant.onmicrosoft.com).
+That capability is still in the Frontier preview programme and is not part of the current generally available (GA) licence.

-Whether you built your agent with Copilot Studio, Microsoft Foundry, the M365 Agents Toolkit, Agent Framework, Agent 365 SDK, or an open-source framework, Agent 365 is where you register and manage it.
+Whether you built your agent with Copilot Studio, Microsoft Foundry, the M365 Agents Toolkit, Agent Framework, Agent 365 Software Development Kit (SDK), or an open-source framework, Agent 365 is where you register and manage it.

 The Problem Agent 365 Solves

 Before Agent 365, Microsoft's security stack had a blind spot.
-Entra ID manages human identities.
-Conditional Access controls what human users can do based on device, location, and risk level.
-Purview tracks what data human users touch.
-Defender watches for threats targeting human-driven workflows.
+Entra ID manages human identities, Conditional Access controls what human users can do based on device, location, and risk level, Purview tracks what data human users touch, and Defender watches for threats targeting human-driven workflows.
 None of these tools was designed for non-human actors.

 Once AI agents start acting on behalf of users, those controls stop working.
 You cannot apply a Conditional Access policy to a process that has no device, location, or session.
 You have limited visibility into what data an agent reads or modifies during a multi-step task.
 There is no built-in audit trail for autonomous actions.
 If an agent sends an email, updates a record, or accesses a confidential document, existing compliance tools may not capture these activities in a way that satisfies regulatory requirements.

 The governance gap is not theoretical.
-A KPMG AI Quarterly Pulse Survey (September 2025, 130 US C-suite leaders at organisations with $1 billion or more in revenue), cited by Microsoft on the Entra Agent ID product page, found that 42% of large organisations have already deployed agents, 76% of leaders expect employees to manage agents within two to three years, and 78% are concerned about cybersecurity for agents.
+A KPMG AI Quarterly Pulse Survey (September 2025, 130 US C-suite and business leaders at organisations with $1 billion or more in revenue), cited by Microsoft on the Entra Agent ID product page, found that 42% of organisations surveyed have deployed at least some agents, 76% of leaders expect employees to manage agents within two to three years, and 78% are concerned about cybersecurity for agents.

 Agent 365 governs agents but does not build or run them.
 Building and execution require separate tools (Copilot Studio, Microsoft Foundry) with their own consumption costs.

-Agent 365 is Microsoft's answer: extend Entra, Purview, and Defender to treat agents as first-class identities alongside humans.
+Agent 365 extends Entra, Purview, and Defender to treat agents as first-class identities alongside humans.

 Pricing: $15 Per User Per Month